hannabodnar/netflix-data-analysis-using-mysql/README.md

 * Which rating had the most releases?
 * In the United States, for each year, which rating had the most releases?

-Answers to these questions are in the 'Results file', along with any trends and observations.
+Answers to these questions are in the 'Results' file.
+Additional observations or trends are in the 'Trends' file.